-4. Don’t use the elevator!
+5. Don’t use the elevator!

 If you’ve indulged in too many pizzas, don’t worry.
 Just make sure you don’t be a fatty boomba and take the lift (elevator!) all the time.
 Besides, they’re usually crowded and take ages to come.

 Make it your resolution to take the stairs to make up for all that eating – or give yourself permission to eat more!